-If you have been to one of my Workshops in the past couple of years, you know there are several STANDARD and TRIED AND TRUE areas of write-offs that can give you a big return on your time digging up expenses.
+If you have been to one of my Workshops in the past couple of years, you know there are several standard, tried and true write-offs that can have a big impact on saving you taxes on your business tax return.
+Get a recording of my last Business Owner Workshop for only $99 here.

 1. Travel related expenses.
 In my opinion, this is one of the most underutilized tax deductions by small business owners today.
 Unlike meals and entertainment that are limited by 50%, travel expenses are 100% deductible.
 These include airfare, hotel, rental cars, valet, taxi, trains, tolls, etc… You would be shocked to know how many tax returns come across my desk every year of new clients with literally zero travel deductions.
 Consider all of your travels last year that may have involved a meeting with a client, a vendor, or a training meeting, a tour of a competitor’s facility or store, your annual board of directors, shareholder, manager or member meeting, a conference with retreat with a partner, the list goes on and on.
 It just doesn’t make sense for any business owner to not have some travel expenses.

 2. Auto Deductions.
 Remember this isn’t travel, but expenses for your car or truck used in your business.
-There are two main options: mileage or actual expenses, and statistics show that 90% of small business owners actually utilize the mileage method.
-For 2014 this was 56 cents per mile.
+There are two main options: mileage or actual expenses, and under the new Tax Cuts and Jobs Act, the write-offs for autos, SUVs and Trucks has never been better!!
+For 2019 the mileage deduction was 58 cents a mile.
 Surprisingly, again I see many taxpayers shy away from claiming their true mileage because they are afraid of an audit.
 True, you should do your best to keep a written record, but if you haven’t been extremely detailed, still utilize an estimate and take the deduction.
 I would rather see my client defend the deduction than not take it at all.
-As for ‘actual’ expenses, this is for those typically with large trucks or SUVs.
-IF you were following my Newsletter in December you may have seen the special Bill and Extension passed by Congress that extended the 179 Depreciation deduction for trucks with a 6ft bed or greater, vans, delivery trucks and RVs.
-Don’t forget this opportunity as well if you purchased a vehicle weighing more than 6,000lbs in 2014.
-If this was you, do your best to track down your fuel, repairs and maintenance for last year if you used the ‘actual’ method.
+As for ‘actual’ expenses, this has typically been best utilized with large trucks or SUVs, but not anymore!
+A business owner can now claim higher depreciation amounts on an auto, including a bonus amount, and it’s even better for SUVs and Trucks than it used to be.
+Here is an article with 7 “rules of thumb” on which method to use and how to maximize your deduction und the new tax law: “The Auto, SUV, and Truck Deduction: Mileage or Actual.”

 4. Home Office & Office Supplies.
+Don’t be tricked into thinking the home office deduction is a high-risk audit item.
+It is not!!
+If you are entitled to it and don’t abuse the write-off, you are going to be fine.
+In fact, there is even a new simplified version and every small business owner should be utilizing some version of the home office deduction, especially if they have multiple business or even rental property.
 Every small business owner is regularly buying supplies and upgrading their phone, computers and digital reading devices.
 Don’t forget that when you have a small business, the majority of these items can be fully expensed.
 Make sure you track them and discuss with your tax advisor which expenses for items should be reduced by some percentage for personal use if necessary.
-Also, don’t be afraid of the home office deduction!
-There is a new simplified version and every small business owner should be utilizing some version of the home office deduction, especially if they have multiple business or even rental property.
-Here is an article that goes into more detail on this topic https://markjkohler.com/maximizing-the-home-office-deduction/.
+Here is an article that goes into more detail “Maximizing the Home office Deduction.”

 5. Technology and Telephone.
 This is obviously an ever increasing expense as small business owners utilize technology to do business nationwide, if not worldwide.
 Many also don’t know that recent case law and IRS rulings allow business owners to write-off 100% of their cell phone expenses, so long as they have at least one dedicated home phone line.
 Moreover, make sure to include the cell phones of your family members that work in the business alongside you and need a cell phone for their legitimate roll in the business.